Jasmine S35 Acoustic Guitar Review

 How Jasmine S35 Acoustic Guitar Sounds:

-Because the Jasmine S35 is installed with Phopher bronze light gauge .012-.053, it produces low quality sound.
-That’s why most of its buyers choose to buy a different set of strings in order to create a more descent sound.
-I suggest that you buy D’Addario strings because it’s actually one of the most trusted strings on the market today.
+Because the Jasmine S35 is installed with a Phopher bronze light gauge .012-.053, it produces low-quality sound.
+That’s why most of its buyers choose to buy a different set of strings to create a more decent sound.
+I suggest you buy D’Addario strings because it’s one of the most trusted strings on the market today.

 Personal Opinion: Editor’s Jasmine S35 Review

-For me, if you’re looking to buy an entry-level guitar for yourself or for someone else and you have a limited budget, then I suggest that you choose the Jasmine S35.
-I bought one for my brother because he was interested with guitars and I was hesitating to lend him my $1000 guitar so I chose to buy him one for himself.
+If you’re looking to buy an entry-level guitar for yourself or someone else and have a limited budget, then I suggest you choose the Jasmine S35.
+I bought one for my brother because he was interested in guitars, and I was hesitant to lend him my $1000 guitar, so I chose to buy him one for himself.

-I was actually glad that I chose the S35 for my brother because he was very comfortable with the overall size and shape of the guitar.
-Although we had to change his strings to D’Addario, it was a smaller expense rather than buying him a $300 – $500 guitar.
+I was glad I chose the S35 for my brother because he was very comfortable with the overall size and shape of the guitar.
+Although we had to change his strings to D’Addario, it was a minor expense rather than buying him a $300 – $500 guitar.

-I noticed that the guitar itself has a weird sound when played, but my brother didn’t notice at all, maybe because he was not that sensitive enough with the sound yet.
-(For him, his $80 guitar has the same quality of sound with my $1000, weird right?)
-But overall, I totally recommend the Jasmine S35 acoustic guitar for those people on a tight budget but would still love to have their own brand new guitar.
+I noticed that the guitar itself has a weird sound when played, but my brother didn’t notice at all, maybe because he was not that sensitive enough to the sound yet.
+(For him, his $80 guitar has the same sound quality as my $1000, weird, right?)
+But overall, I recommend the Jasmine S35 acoustic guitar for those on a tight budget but would still love to have their brand-new guitar.

 Pros and Cons of Jasmine S35 Acoustic Guitar